greg-js/arch-wiki-md-repo/wiki/_content/english/Thunar.md

 From the project [home page](http://docs.xfce.org/xfce/thunar/start):

-	*Thunar is a new modern file manager for the Xfce Desktop Environment.
+	*Thunar is a modern file manager for the Xfce Desktop Environment.
 Thunar has been designed from the ground up to be fast and easy-to-use.
 Its user interface is clean and intuitive, and does not include any confusing or useless options by default.
 Thunar is fast and responsive with a good start up time and folder load time.*

 ## Contents